 You can ‘establish’ all you want, but you must also tell a story.

-Anytime you hear yourself think, “But I need to establish…” or “I need to set up….” you’re in the danger zone.
+Anytime you find yourself saying, “But I need to establish…” or “I need to set up….” you’re in the danger zone.

 You’re not necessarily shortcuting Story, but be careful.

 One way we go off the rails in our openings is we spend too much time explaining.
-We simply just tell the reader too much, stuff they don’t care about…yet, anyhow.
+We simply TELL the reader too much…stuff.

 Low Conflict-Low Motivation Scenes

 Another thing writers do is to set the character in a series of uneventful, low-conflict, and more importantly, low-motivation scenes.

 Basically…stuff happens.
 But it’s not Story stuff.
 It’s life stuff.

 Be very, very, VERY careful if your character is doing/thinking/saying/engaging in actions or involved in situations that a) don’t connect to the larger story, and/or b) don’t put them in difficult situations.